Red Cabbage Health Benefits, Anthocyanins, and Indicator Fun

 - The higher the pH, the more basic the substance.

 In a lab cell culture, red cabbage anthocyanins prevented colon cancer cells from multiplying.
 This may also be good news, but once again the results need to be confirmed.
-Scientists don’t yet know if eating red cabbage anthocyanins will cause the same effect in our bodies.
+Scientists don’t yet know if eating the anthocyanins will cause the same effect in our bodies.

 Nutritional Benefits of Red Cabbage

 Raw red cabbage is rich in nutrients.
-It's an excellent source of vitamin C and of vitamin A in the form of beta-carotene, which our bodies convert into true vitamin A. Red cabbage is also a great source of vitamin K and a good source of vitamin B6, riboflavin, folate, thiamin and certain minerals, including manganese, potassium, calcium, magnesium and iron.
-Red cabbage contains fibre and is almost fat free.
-It contains a small quantity of natural sugars.
+It's an excellent source of vitamin C and of vitamin A in the form of beta-carotene, which our bodies convert into vitamin A. The cabbage is also a great source of vitamin K and a good source of vitamin B6, riboflavin, folate, and thiamin.
+In addition, it contains a useful amount of certain minerals, including manganese, potassium, calcium, magnesium, and iron.
+The vegetable contains fibre and a small quantity of natural sugars.
+It's almost fat free.

 Since water-soluble vitamins leach into the water when cabbage is boiled, red cabbage should be eaten raw.
 If it's boiled, the boiling water should be drunk.
 Water-soluble vitamins include vitamin C and the vitamin B complex.
+(Vitamin C is damaged by heat, however.)
 Steaming is a gentler way to cook cabbage.
 A small amount of a healthy oil should be eaten with the cabbage to enhance the absorption of the fat-soluble vitamins in the small intestine.
-Vitamins A and K are fat-soluble vitamins.
+Vitamins A and K are soluble in fat.

 Cabbage is known for the unpleasant odour that it produces while it's being cooked.
 The chemical responsible for this smell is dimethyl sulphide.

 Cabbage belongs to the family of flowering plants known as the Brassicaceae, which is sometimes known as the family Cruciferae.
-The members of this family have molecules called glucosinolates in their cells, as well as an enzyme called myrosinase.
-When the cabbage is cut or chewed, the myrosinase reacts with the glucosinolates to produce potential cancer fighting molecules called indoles and isothiocyanates.
+The members of this family have molecules called glucosinolates and an enzyme called myrosinase in their cells.
+When a vegetable is cut or chewed, the two chemicals come into contact.
+The myrosinase reacts with the glucosinolates to produce indoles and isothiocyanates.
+These chemicals may help to fight cancer.

 Cabbage may have additional benefits.
 Drinking cabbage juice has traditionally been used to help treat peptic ulcers.
 In one experiment, cabbage was found to help lower the blood cholesterol level.